fidelsurtida/snake/README.md

   - Initial commit of the project
 - March 28, 2024
   - Refactored the project structure
+- March 29, 2024
+  - Added the snake class which the player can control.

 <br>
 This project is currently under development.